jfcere/ngx-markdown/README.md

 Here is the list of tasks that will be done on this library in the near future ...

 - Update Marked to 1.0
-- Add support for emojis
 - Add copy-to-clipboard feature
-- Support Prism.js customizing options (line-numbers, line-height, ...)
+- Add a FAQ section to the README.md

 ## Contribution